NA-MIC/ProjectWeek/PW33_2020_GranCanaria/Projects/NIRSOpenIGTLink/README.md

 <br>

 <img src="Diagrama3.png" width="782" height="427">
 Fig. 2: System architecture (detail).
+NIR light sensors/sources modules were not installed in the hardware setup used in this workshop.
 </p>
 <br>
 <br>